Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Results

 \subsection{Collapse Paradigm}

-To further understand the processes at work, we would like to examine $\rho_i(t)$ for every particle, $i$, in every core, as well as velocity, kinetic, and gravitational energies.
+Here we examine one core in detail.
+To further understand the processes at work, we would like to examine $n_i(t)$ for every particle, $i$, in every core, as well as velocity, kinetic, and gravitational energies.
 This is several thousand plots.
 We summarize these plots by way of a case study (this section), followed by an ensemble of cores (next section).
-The interested reader can see the next few figures for each of our cores at our website, \url{cores.dccollins.org}.